saucelabs/testrunner-toolkit/README.md

 <!-- [START contribution] -->
 ## Contribution
-The Sauce Labs Test Runner is part of our commitment to a world of digital confidence where each of our digital lives and experiences are magical.
+The Sauce Labs Testrunner Toolkit is part of our commitment to a world of digital confidence where each of our digital lives and experiences are magical.
 If you are thinking about getting involved, please do.
 This repository is focused on helping people learn how to test their user experience.
 More is welcome.
  * [Contribution guidelines](./CONTRIBUTING.md)